-As a result of the final purchase price allocation for Steps Two and Three of the GulfTerra Merger transactions, Enterprise recorded \$743.5 million of amortizable intangible assets, primarily those related to customer relationships and contracts.
-The remaining amount represents goodwill of \$387.4 million associated with our view of the future results from GulfTerra's operations, based on the strategic location of GulfTerra's assets as well as their industry relationships.
+As a result of the preliminary purchase price allocation for Steps Two and Three of the GulfTerra Merger, we recorded \$743.2 million of amortizable intangible assets, primarily those related to customer relationships and contracts.
+The remaining preliminary amount represents goodwill of \$374.3 million associated with our view of the future results from GulfTerra's operations, based on the strategic location of GulfTerra's assets as well as their industry relationships.